 In February, ACD were contacted to investigate the integrity of a Sweet chestnut tree in Henley-upon-Thames that had a Tree Preservation Order.
-The tree owner was concerned about the health of the tree after she noticed three woodpecker holes on the stem, as well as a branch failure ...
+The tree owner was concerned about the health of the tree after she noticed three woodpecker holes on the stem, as well as a branch failure from further ...

 2nd April 2019ACD Environmental